Worker Classification Tests: DOL, IRS, State Tests for Classifying Workers

 Individual states may also have different laws regarding independent contractors and unemployment compensation, worker’s compensation, and state tax collection.
 State-level Departments of Labor may provide additional state-specific information on these topics.

 For now, determining worker classification will remain a complex issue.
-To minimize exposure to misclassification liability, organizations should follow federal and state guidelines as closely as possible, keep documents on file support their decision to classify a worker as an independent contractor, and use a written contract in all independent contractor engagements.
+To minimize exposure to misclassification liability, organizations should follow federal and state guidelines as closely as possible, keep documents on file to support their decision to classify a worker as an independent contractor, and use a written contract in all independent contractor engagements.
 Partnering with a third party such as MBO Partners to manage engagement can minimize or eliminate compliance issues as well.

 The information provided in the MBO Blog does not constitute legal, tax or financial advice.
 It does not take into account your particular circumstances, objectives, legal and financial situation or needs.
 Before acting on any information in the MBO Blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.